ritz139/Spider_DevOps_Task2/README.md

 First letter of every file represents "n for Normal level and h for Hacker level"

+Second file (nPermission3Directory2.bashrc), change the user(ritik) written with Corona:ritik by your device user name.

 Parameters are passed in

   a) hVirusCreateSymptom2a has one parameter for name of citizen